 Pro Tip: This is also a hack for gauging completion rates if you’re using a platform that doesn’t track that.
 Aaaaand, you can use final surveys to get testimonials because those bastards can be hard to round up sometimes.

 What to do after you find learning obstacles in your course?

-Okay, so you’ve identified the obstacles in your course.
+Okay, so you’ve identified the literal sticking points in your course.
 Now what?

 Tips for eliminating learning obstacles

-- Keep your content simple.
+Keep your content simple.
 We almost always make things more complicated than they have to be.
-One objective per lesson should do it.
+Try to solve one problem per lesson.

-- Use examples.
+Use examples.
 Examples necessary to drive home a concept should be in the course.
-Examples that are supplemental should be in email.
+Examples that are supplemental should be in email or the resources section.

 As a course instructor, it’s your job to find out what might get in the way of student success.
 You can’t make people do the work, but you can (and should) design with obstacles in mind.
 This is what separates courses that change lives from those that don't.

 You can get started by keeping information simple, adding examples, using surveys and quizzes to check-in, and providing opportunities for application.